 The Bank has regular transactions with its ultimate parent company, fellow subsidiaries and subsidiaries (collectively known as the Heartland Group) on agreed terms.
-The transactions include the provision of administrative services, tax transactions, and customer operations and call centre.
-Banking facilities are provided by Heartland Bank Limited to other Heartland Group entities on normal commercial terms as with other customers.
+The transactions include the provision of tax and administrative services and customer operations.
+Banking facilities are provided by HBL to other Banking Group entities on normal commercial terms as with other customers.
 There is no lending from the Banking Group to HGH.